Date and Time Improvements (OLE DB)

 SQL Server 2008 introduces new date and time data types.
 This section describes how these new types are exposed as extensions in SQL Server Native Client.
-For an overview of the SQL Server Native Client support for the new date and time data types, see Date/Time Improvements.
-For a sample, see Use Enhanced Date/Time Features (OLE DB).
+For an overview of the SQL Server Native Client support for the new date and time data types, see Date and Time Improvements.
+For a sample, see Use Enhanced Date and Time Features (OLE DB).

 For more general information about date and time data types, see datetime (Transact-SQL).

-- Data Type Support for OLE DB Date/Time Improvements
+Data Type Support for OLE DB Date and Time Improvements

 Provides information about OLE DB (SQL Server Native Client) types that support SQL Server date and time data types.